opencontainers/runc/bundle.md

 See [`config.json`](config.md) for more details.

 2. <a name="containerFormat02" />A directory representing the root filesystem of the container.
-    While the name of this directory may be arbitrary, users should consider using a conventional name, such as `rootfs`.

     On Windows, for Windows Server containers, this directory is REQUIRED.
 For Hyper-V containers, it MUST be omitted.

     On all other platforms, this field is REQUIRED.